trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 ---
-title: How I Use trovu.net
+title: How I Use trovu.net (Georg)
 description: A Practical Beginner's Guide
 date: 2024-05-22
 tags: